 The iiop:address element has one required attribute named location.
-The
+The location attribute contains a string specifying the IOR.
+You have four options for specifying IORs in Artix contracts:

+Entering the object's IOR directly into the contract using the stringified IOR format:

+IOR:22342...

+Entering a file location for the IOR using the following syntax:

+file:///file name

+Note: The file specification requires three backslashes (///).

+Entering the object's name using the corbaname format:

+corbaname:rir/NameService#object name

+When you use the corbaname format for specifying the IOR, Artix will look-up the object's IOR in the CORBA name service.

+Entering the port at which the service exposes itself, using the corbaloc syntax.

+corbaloc:iiop:host:port/service name

+iiop:payload

+<iiop:payload type="..." />

+The iiop:payload element is a child of the WSDL port element.
+It specifies the type of payload being passed through the IIOP tunnel.
+If the iiop:payload element is set, Artix will use the information to attempt codeset negotiation on the contents of the payload being sent through the tunnel.
+If you do not want codeset negotiation attempted, do not use this element in your IIOP Tunnel port definition.

+The iiop:payload element has a single required element named type.
+The type attribute specifies the type of data contained in the payload.

+If your payload contains string data and you want Artix to attempt codeset negotiation you would use the following:

+<iiop:payload type="string"/>

+iiop:policy

+Synopsis <iiop:policy poaname="..."|persistent="..."|serviceid="..." /> multiple policies you must use multiple policy elements.

-Examples negotiation you v ontains string data and you want Artix to attempt codeset would use the following: type="string"/> iiop:policy Synopsis <iiop:policy poaname="" persistent="" serviceid=""></iiop:policy> Description The iiop :policy element is a child of a WSDL port element.
-It specifies the POA polices the Artix service will use when creating the POA for the IIOP port.
-Each iiop :policy element can only specify one policy.
-Therefore to define multiple policies you must use multiple iiop :policy elements.
-Attributes The iiop :policy element uses attributes to specify the policy it is describing.
-The following attributes are used: poaname Specifies the POA name to use when creating the IIOP port.
-The default POA name is WS_ORB. persistent Specifies the value of the POA's persistence policy.
-The default is false; the POA is not persistent. serviceid Specifies the value of the POA's ID.
-By default, Artix POAs are assigned their IDs by the ORB.
-See also For more information. ation about CORBA POA policies see the Orbix
+DescriptionThe iiop:policy element is a child of a WSDL port element.
+It specifies the

+POA polices the Artix service will use when creating the POA for the IIOP port.
+Each iiop:policy element can only specify one policy.
+Therefore to define poaname Specifies the POA name to use when creating the IIOP port.
+The default POA name is ws ORB.

-CHAPTER 14 | IIOP Tunnel Port
+Attributes The iiop:policy element uses attributes to specify the policy it is describing.

+The following attributes are used:

+persistent Specifies the value of the POA's persistence policy.
+The default is false; the POA is not persistent.

+serviceid Specifies the value of the POA's ID.
+By default, Artix documentation.

+POAs are assigned their IDs by the ORB.

+See also For more information about CORBA POA policies see the Orbix